mikeal/ZDAG/README.md

 When no links or values are present the two nullbytes should be dropped.
 If the first byte in the structure is less than 19 (lower will conflict with CIDv0 and other potential future multiformats), you must prepend 101.

+## Typed lists and maps (not implemented)

+Any map or list that has more than 1 value and only has entries that are of the same type, and that type is not integer, MUST use typed lists and maps.